 Maria kindly reminded me about the requirement to complete the online locator form for UK immigration in good time before our flight home … of course as a travel professional I was previously aware of this, but as I thought, the cumbersome online questionnaire takes forever to complete (especially as everyone needs to complete a separate form!) and asks the same questions over and again …

-As only a small number of specific islands within Greece currently require quarantine on return to the UK (and this does not include Lefkada) I was surprised to be asked questions relating to where I would be staying in the UK and if we were able to self isolate … as usual, any instructions from our Government have contradicted themselves many times over!
+As only a small number of specific islands within Greece required (at the time) quarantine on return to the UK (and this does not include Lefkada) I was surprised to be asked questions relating to where I would be staying in the UK and if we were able to self isolate … as usual, any instructions from our Government have contradicted themselves many times over!

 Eventually, having completed (twice) the complicated locator form and received the receipt which we were to have ready to show at the UK border, I had a very large glass of wine!